CommonRoad/commonroad-scenario-designer/docs/source/osm.rst

 Or use the GUI with the command
 ``crdesigner`` or ``crdesigner gui``.

-The GUI provides also functionality to edit already the OSM graph structure before converting to CommonRoad.
+Note that you have to activate the Python environment in which the CommonRoad Scenario Designer is installed first to use the command line.

 Python APIs
 ==========================================